Syon House

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Syon House and Gardens are open to visitors from mid-March to the end of October.
-During this period, the house is open on Mondays and Tuesdays for guided tours only, with the first tour starting at 10:30 AM and the last tour at 2:00 PM.
-On Sundays and Bank Holidays, the house is open for self-guided entry from 10:30 AM to 3:30 PM, with the last entry at 2:30 PM.
+- Syon House: Open on Mondays and Tuesdays for guided tours only, with the first tour at 10:30 AM and the last tour at 2:00 PM.
+On Sundays and Bank Holidays, the house is open for self-guided entry from 10:30 AM to 3:30 PM (last entry at 2:30 PM).

-The Gardens and Great Conservatory are open on Sundays, Mondays, and Tuesdays from 10:30 AM to 3:30 PM, with the last entry at 2:30 PM.
+- Gardens and Great Conservatory: Open on Sundays, Mondays, and Tuesdays from 10:30 AM to 3:30 PM (last entry at 2:30 PM).

-Special events include the Feast on Cloud 9, an immersive dining experience in the Great Conservatory, running from 6th December 2025 to 1st February 2026, and the Brown Bread Bakery, a Sunday market stall available from 31st December 2027 to 30th December 2029.
+- Feast on Cloud 9: An immersive dining experience in the Great Conservatory, running from 6th December 2025 to 1st February 2026.

 Historic Houses members visit for free and do not need to pre-book a place.
 Please just show your membership card at the gate on entry.